MicrosoftDocs/azure-dev-docs/articles/ux-beta/quickstart-python/quickstart-python.md

 description: Get started with Azure App Service by deploying your first Python app to a Linux container in App Service. ms.topic: quickstart ms.date: 11/03/2021
+ms-service: app-service
+robots: noindex
 ---

 # Quickstart: Create a Python app using Azure App Service on Linux

-In this quickstart, you'll deploy a Python web app to [Azure App Service](overview.md#app-service-on-linux).
+In this quickstart, you'll deploy a Python web app to [Azure App Service](/azure/app-service/overview.md#app-service-on-linux).
 Azure App Service is a fully managed web hosting service that supports hosting Python 3.6 and higher apps in both Linux and Windows server environments.

 To complete this quickstart, you should:
 1. Have an Azure account with an active subscription.
 [Create an account for free](https://azure.microsoft.com/free/?ref=microsoft.com&utm_source=microsoft.com&utm_medium=docs&utm_campaign=visualstudio).